Piyushgala03/ml-premium-prediction/README.md

 # 🏥 ML Premium Prediction - Healthcare Insurance Premium Prediction App

 This is a **machine learning project** built to predict the **annual premium amount** for a healthcare insurance plan based on user-provided inputs.
-It is a **guided project by [codebasics.io](https://codebasics.io)**, with additional independent experimentation—such as model selection, evaluation, and deployment—done to enhance performance and understanding.

 ---